Nursing

 Nola Pender’s Health Promotion Model

 Nola Pender’s Health Promotion Model (HPM) is the go-to nursing theory for APRN care coordination assignments focused on preventive care, wellness promotion, and chronic disease risk reduction.
-The HPM identifies the individual characteristics and experiences, behavior-specific cognitions and affect, and behavioral outcomes that determine health-promoting behavior.
-In care coordination, Pender’s model structures the APRN’s approach to patient engagement: understanding each patient’s prior related behaviors, perceived benefits and barriers to action, self-efficacy, activity-related affect, and interpersonal and situational influences.
-Pender’s Health Promotion Model is particularly relevant for care coordination assignments focused on wellness programs, preventive care, and population health management in primary care settings.
+The HPM identifies the individual characteristics and experiences, behavior-specific cognitions and affect, and behavioral outcomes that determine health-promoting behavior — structuring the APRN’s approach to patient engagement and motivation.

 Jean Watson’s Theory of Human Caring

 Jean Watson’s Theory of Human Caring — centered on the caritas processes and the transpersonal caring relationship — is applied in care coordination assignments that address the relational, humanistic dimensions of APRN practice.
-While Watson’s theory is sometimes dismissed as too abstract for practice-focused assignments, it provides essential grounding for discussions of patient-centered care, therapeutic communication, and the healing environment — all of which are components of effective care coordination.
-Watson’s Theory applied to patient care demonstrates how the relational aspects of APRN practice are not peripheral to care coordination — they are what makes patients engage with, trust, and follow through on the care plans APRNs develop.
+It provides essential grounding for discussions of patient-centered care, therapeutic communication, and the healing environment — all of which are components of effective care coordination.

 Frequently Asked Questions About APRN Care Coordination Assignments